Neillcllghn/Simple-Foods-Project/README.md

 ## Features left to implement:
 - Enable a payment option that can be applied to the sign-up page.
+- Provide a link via javascript to allow the information filled in through the sign-up page to be sent and stored.
 - Provide a second and/or third free sample that would be revolved around meat-eaters and vegans.